-Anyone regardless of their cast or status or faith is welcomed at Nyokum.
+Anyone regardless of their cast or status or faith is welcomed at Nyokum Yullo Festival.

 The Sacrifice of Mithun (Bos frontalis)

-After the sacrifice, the meat is reserved for the community feast (Ashing) which takes place on the last day of Nyokum.
+After the sacrifice, the meat is reserved for the community feast (Ashing) which takes place on the last day of the Yazali Nyokum Yullo Festival.

 The priest after the sacrifice collects the blood of the animals in a bamboo tube and hangs it in front of his house as a mark of distinction.

 The array of Mithun horns display in Nyishi house is often symbolic of respect, regard and social prestige owed by the less affluent neighbors.
 Traditional artifacts are also on display in the house.